aalishe/GoDevEnv/README.md

 ENV PACKAGES 'vim less lynx links'
 ```

 It is possible to modify the user profile editing the `.bashrc` file.
-A modification to this file and the Dockerfile will require re-building the image.
+A modification to this file or to the Dockerfile will require re-building the image.